REMEDY : BNSSG referral pathways & Joint Formulary

 Advice & Guidance (also known as Teledermatology)

-The Dermatology A and G services have seen a huge increase in requests for advice over the last year and they do not have the resources to match the current level of demand, this is a recognised national problem.
+The Dermatology A and G services have seen a huge increase in requests for advice over recent years and have struggled with the resources required to match the level of demand.
+This is a recognised national problem.
 Secondary care clinicians are working hard to keep on top of this work, but there may be delay in receiving a response.

 Please only use A and G if absolutely necessary for non-urgent skin problems where a referral may be prevented.
 It may still be the best and quickest route for getting advice on how to best manage your patients.